stackitcloud/stackit-api-manager-cli/README.md

 ## Update API client

-To update the API client, the OpenAPI Spec files needs to be in place at `api/api_manager.swagger.yaml` and then run:
+To update the API client:

+- get the OpenAPI Spec from the `https://internal-docs.api.stackit.cloud/oas/api-manager`.
+- store OpenAPI Spec in `api/api_manager.openapi.json`.
+- then run:

 ```bash
 make generate-client